breschmidt182/noteTaker/README.md

 https://github.com/breschmidt182/noteTaker

 # Notes
+Had to add public folder outside of challenge11 folder so screenshot could be seen.

 Tutor provided me with the readAndWrite method.

 The application should have a db.json file on the back end that will be used to store and retrieve notes using the fs module.